ushahidi/SMSSync/BUILDING.md

 ### Compile HTML files

-Compile the ruhoh site to HTML so it can be published to hosting server.
-We use github pages to host SMSSync website.
+Compile the ruhoh site to HTML so it can be published to a hosting server.
+We use github pages to host SMSSync's website.

 ```
 $ cd website-src